 Signing up for two-factor authentication once protects your account for all supported services.
 The following services are currently supported by two-factor authentication, with more coming soon:

 Anyone with WatIAM credentials can use two-factor authentication.
 This includes undergraduate students, graduate students, alumni, faculty, staff, retirees, and guests.

 Am I required to have a two-factor authentication account?

 Two-factor authentication is currently optional for everyone.
 However, in the future, it may be required in order to use some systems.

 It takes less than five minutes to set up an account for two-factor authentication.
 You can enroll for two-factor authentication from following the instructions as shown in the Two-factor authentication enrollment video (with DUO).

 If you’re looking for additional information about two-factor authentication, you can visit Duo’s knowledge base Guide to Two-Factor Authentication.

 To change your password, log into WatIAM, click on "Change My Password" and you will be prompted to change your password.

-- Enter your userid, and then click Forgot Password.
+- Enter your userid and an external email address, then click Next.

-If you cannot correctly answer your security questions, please come in person to the Arts Computing Office (ACO) Help Desk with a piece of photo ID (e.g. your WatCard).
+If you cannot remember an external email address, or if you are a staff or faculty in need of password assistance, please come in person to the Arts Computing Office (ACO) Help Desk with a piece of photo ID (e.g. your WatCard).